Docs

 Components Sub-Folder (Legacy Feature)

-This is a legacy feature from earlier versions of Vaadin, in which Vaadin components were styled primarily though Shadow DOM CSS injection.
+This is a legacy feature from earlier versions of Vaadin, in which Vaadin components were styled primarily through Shadow DOM CSS injection.
 Although this approach to component styling is no longer recommended, the injection mechanism is still supported and enabled by default.
 This is to ease migration from earlier versions.

 Note